Answers to your questions about gardening, energy, homesteading and other sustainable living topics.

 Can you recommend a reputable company or website that sells non-GMO, organic garden seeds?

 So far, only a handful of common garden crops have been genetically engineered, and, as far as we know, no garden seed companies are knowingly selling genetically modified (GM) varieties at this time.
 Additionally, many garden seed companies sell Certified Organic seeds, and the certification rules prohibit genetic modification.
 Even if new GM varieties enter the market, as long as you choose Certified Organic garden seeds, you’ll be avoiding genetically modified organisms (GMOs).

-Two mail-order companies that offer only Certified Organic seeds are High Mowing Organic Seeds and Seeds of Change.
-Certified Organic, GMO-free seeds are usually labeled as such in seed catalogs and on racks.
+Two mail-order companies that offer only Certified Organic seeds are High Mowing Organic Seeds and Seeds of Change

 When choosing where to buy non-GMO seeds, you can also turn to companies that have signed the Safe Seed Pledge.
 This pledge is maintained by the Council for Responsible Genetics, and the companies that sign it promise not to knowingly sell GM seeds.